wilmix8/WEB8.0/README.md

 #  WEB8.0(OJ7)
 ===================

  WEB8.0(OJ7) is   invented by  wilmix jemin  j  at  year  2013 in  java  and modified  in  DOTWEB3.0 P.L in year  2016.And now at year 2025, it's Further modified  at  CH$ P.L instead of java.
-OakJava7 is  renamed as  WEB8.0(OJ7) programming Langauge.
+ But the minicompiler is created in jdk1.6.
+When you see MVC model.
+Here in this case ,View(frontend page) is  used by WBE8.0 professionals.
+ So this minicompiler  is  called  as  OJ7 compiler.

  Note: